 Local architects Dixon Jones have sensitively transformed the ambience of a 200-year-old London waterway into a contemporary environment, where the picturesque surroundings of London Canal Museum are observed harmoniously and jointly by both our clients and Guardian editors across the water.
 The lucidness of Kings Place facade, local hydrodynamic elements, St Pancras' modernisation and the apartment's Art Deco nuances have all impelled the narrative for a designer rooftop canvas – part of a collective reimagined visuality of a Central London milieu at the vanguard of urban regeneration.

-An unfussy terrace design requires an equally understated rooftop lighting scheme, and in this architectural roof garden terrace, outdoor illumination sleekly consolidates such rationale in amplifying indoor living spaces and reciprocating with city lightscapes.
+An unfussy terrace design requires an equally understated rooftop lighting scheme, and in this designer rooftop garden terrace, external illumination sleekly consolidates such rationale in amplifying indoor living spaces and reciprocating with city lightscapes.
 Plants' motion in south-westerly winds is fostered by willing spotlights, forging a visual receptiveness which effectively contrasts the stillness of seating areas amid wavy grassy textures.
 The daytime tranquillity of this canal-side roof terrace is thoroughly completed by LED technology in a variety of methods which orchestrate a well-lit layer of night-time readiness.

 Supersized, cavernous, milky-white and distinctly rectilinear, the roof terrace planters articulate a minimalist approach with only half-dozen containers in three designs and one colour.
 The rooftop's symmetry is intersected architectonically by the gap between a pair of hollowed planters, where foliage is elevated to facilitate airiness, focality and integral lighting.
 Bordering the sides, 2.2-metre-long vases echo the hydrodynamics of watercourse vessels via low contours, planted with Rushes, grasses and perennials.
 Anchoring the corners, tapered tree planters atop built-in castors feature Birch trees to frame the views and continue the apartment's and concert hall's white palettes.